single-cell-data/SOMA/abstract_specification.md

 ## Base Type System

 The SOMA API borrows its base type system from the Arrow language-agnostic in-memory system for data typing and serialization ([format](https://arrow.apache.org/docs/format/Columnar.html)).
-The SOMA API is intended to be used with an Arrow implementation such as [PyArrow](https://arrow.apache.org/docs/python/) or the [Arrow R package](https://arrow.apache.org/docs/r/), or other libraries which interoperate with Arrow (e.g. Pandas).
+The SOMA API is intended to be used with an Arrow implementation such as [PyArrow](https://arrow.apache.org/docs/python/) or the [Arrow R package](https://arrow.apache.org/docs/r/), or other libraries which interoperate with Arrow (e.g., Pandas).

 Where SOMA requires an explicit typing system, it utilizes the Arrow types and schema.
 SOMA has no specific requirements on the type or serialization system used by the underlying storage engine, other than it be capable of understanding and representing the Arrow types.
-It is expected that any given implementation of SOMA will have limits on the underlying capabilities of its data-type system (e.g. just because you can express a type in the Arrow type system does not mean all SOMA implementations will understand it).
+It is expected that any given implementation of SOMA will have limits on the underlying capabilities of its data-type system (e.g., just because you can express a type in the Arrow type system does not mean all SOMA implementations will understand it).

 ### Type definitions used in this document

 In the following:

-- `primitive` types in this specification refer to Arrow primitive types, e.g. `int32`, `float`, etc.;
+- `primitive` types in this specification refer to Arrow primitive types, e.g., `int32`, `float`, etc.;
 - `string` refers to Arrow UTF-8 variable-length `string`, i.e. `List<Char>`;
 - `simple` types include all primitive types, plus `string`.

-Other Arrow types are explicitly noted as such, e.g. `Arrow RecordBatch`.
+Other Arrow types are explicitly noted as such, e.g., `Arrow RecordBatch`.

-Numeric index types (e.g. offset indexing into dense arrays) are specified with `int64` type and a domain of `[0, 2^63-1]`.
+Numeric index types (e.g., offset indexing into dense arrays) are specified with `int64` type and a domain of `[0, 2^63-1]`.
 In other words, non-negative `int64` values are used for offset indexing.

 > ⚠️ **Issue**: are there parts of the Arrow type system that we wish to _explicitly exclude_ from SOMA?
 I have left this issue open (i.e. no specific text) for now, thinking that we can come back and subset as we understand what complex types are required, and how much flexibility should be in this spec.
-We clearly need some complex types (e.g. `RecordBatch`, `List`, etc) as they are implied by `string`, etc. My own preference would be to mandate a small set of primitive types, and leave the rest open to implementations to support as they feel useful.
+We clearly need some complex types (e.g., `RecordBatch`, `List`, etc) as they are implied by `string`, etc. My own preference would be to mandate a small set of primitive types, and leave the rest open to implementations to support as they feel useful.

 ### Type conformance and promotion

 SOMA is intended to be strongly typed.
 With one exception noted below, all requests for a given Arrow type must be fulfilled or generate an error based upon the capabilities of the underlying storage system.
-Silently casting to a less capable type (e.g. `float64` to `float32`) is _not_ permitted.
-All operations specifying or introspecting the type system must be self-consistent, e.g. if object `create` accepts a given Arrow type or schema, the `get schema` operation must return the same types.
+Silently casting to a less capable type (e.g., `float64` to `float32`) is _not_ permitted.
+All operations specifying or introspecting the type system must be self-consistent, e.g., if object `create` accepts a given Arrow type or schema, the `get schema` operation must return the same types.

 SOMA _does_ permit one form of type promotion: variable-length types (`string`, `binary`) may be promoted to their 64-bit-length variants (`large_string`, `large_binary`) at the time of object creation.
 However, this promotion must be explicit and visible to the API user via the `get schema` operation.